-Do you believe that this season you deserve a holiday that’s unending?
+Do you believe that this season you deserve an unending holiday?
 I’m sure you do!
 And I think you’re right!
-If you’re a fan of Greece, the the island of Crete can perfectly fit the bill.
+If you’re a fan of Greece, the island of Crete can perfectly fit the bill.
 Such a vast island, with so diverse landscapes and places to see, gives you a great opportunity to never get bored, so why not spending one whole month in Crete?